mlongerich/DevShop/README.md

-# DevShop 🚀
+# DevShop 2.0 🚀

 **Self-improving development shop using MCP (Model Context Protocol) and AI agents**

-DevShop is a weekend MVP implementation that creates a development environment where AI agents can analyze requirements, generate code, and continuously improve themselves.
-It uses a modular MCP architecture with specialized agents for different development tasks.
+DevShop 2.0 is a completely refactored implementation featuring modern service architecture with design patterns.
+AI agents can analyze requirements, generate code, and continuously improve themselves using a clean, maintainable codebase built with Strategy, Factory, Command, and Decorator patterns.

 ## 🎯 What Does DevShop Do?